 Moving away from the NCIA membership listing, through our research we also identified several other connections between known product or component manufacturers and suppliers that appear to sell to major brand names.
-For example, inmates in Arkansas manufacture cable assemblies and wiring harnesses for SemahTronix70, a supplier that uses inmate labor through PIECP and advertises on its website that it sells to GE and Philips as well as to a several other electronics manufacturers.
+For example, incarcerated workers in Arkansas manufacture cable assemblies and wiring harnesses for a major cable and wiring producer, 71 a supplier that uses incarcerated labor through PIECP and advertises on its website that it sells to a multinational high-tech industrial company and a leader patient monitoring and health informatics as well as to a several other electronics manufacturers.

 As noted earlier in this paper, corporations that buy products from suppliers can search for these connections in order to identify prison labor in the supply chain.
-NCIA publishes several quarterly statistical reports71, including a quarterly Certification and Cost Accounting Center Listing.
+NCIA publishes several quarterly statistical reports72, including a quarterly Certification and Cost Accounting Center Listing.
 The companies on these listings are generally small to mid-size suppliers and can include everything from actual product manufacturing to manufacturing the packaging materials or a component for a product.
-However, we must remember that these statistical reports only cover a small fraction of inmates and arguably do not cover the most vulnerable inmates given that there is a minimal level of uniform oversight for PIECP private company partnerships.
+However, we must remember that these statistical reports only cover a small fraction of incarcerated people and arguably do not cover the most vulnerable incarcerated population given that there is a minimal level of uniform oversight for PIECP private company partnerships.